-GPP Placement
+GPP Workplace

-GPP is an opportunity to place students who are overcoming barriers in an environment where workplace skills and knowledge are developed.
-In Perkins, special populations as defined by Federal law include: (a) individuals with disabilities; (b) individuals from economically disadvantaged families, including low-income youth and adults; (c) individuals preparing for non-traditional fields; (d) single-parents, including single pregnant women; (e) English learners; (f) homeless individuals; (g) youth who are in, or have aged out of, the foster care system; and (h) youth with parents on active duty in the armed forces.
-GPP allows the student to receive on-the-job training and life skills within business settings, such as a corporate office, small business, or an industrial setting, such as a manufacturing or distribution facility.
+GPP Workplace is the placement of students in a cooperative education opportunity similar to other WBL placements.
+Workplace allows the student to receive on-the-job training and life skills within business settings, such as a corporate office, small business, or an industrial setting, such as a manufacturing or distribution facility.
 Students hold entry-level positions with real deliverables and expectations.
-Here they learn important workplace skills, such as communication, job performance, goal setting, and decision making while not only receiving a paycheck, but additional support through mentoring, tutoring, career coaching, and life skills sessions.
+Here they learn important workplace skills, such as communication, job performance, goal-setting, and decision making while not only receiving a paycheck, but additional support through mentoring, tutoring, career coaching, and life skills sessions.